kurtradecki/gcp-nva-ilb-demo/README.md

 * No Cloud NAT for untrusted VPC (or any VPCs) and Routing not allowed through appliances from untrusted to any of the other VPCs, so traffic sourced from vm-in-untrusted will fail.
 This VM is to test reachability from other VPCs to it.
 * Management VPC is to reach NVAs so no reachability to hub VPCs, spoke VPCs or untrusted VPC.
 There is a VPC Peering to Transit VPC to reach management VPC from on-prem (Transit VPC simulates connection to on-prem).
 * No interface tracking configured on NVAs, so loss of a single interface could cause extended traffic loss.
 * This script creates single-regional appliances.
-For how to configure multi-regional appliances, see see https://medium.com/google-cloud/need-dynamic-multi-region-failover-for-network-appliances-in-google-cloud-ea968e88ca0c and check back for a link to a possible corresponding script in the future.
+For how to configure multi-regional appliances, see see https://medium.com/google-cloud/need-dynamic-multi-region-failover-for-network-appliances-in-google-cloud-ea968e88ca0c and check back for a link to a possible future multi-regional script.
-* Combined ping tests that can be run from each VM in the hubs and spokes to test reachability all around: ping -c 5 172.16.1.10 && ping -c 5 10.1.1.10 && ping -c 5 10.1.2.10 && ping -c 5 172.16.2.10 && ping -c 5 10.2.1.10 && ping -c 5 10.2.2.10 && ping -c 5 192.168.10.10 && ping -c 5 192.168.1.10 && ping -c 5 8.8.8.8